1116 Chestnut Street,

 In 1956, the epic “The Ten Commandments” had its roadshow presentation here.
 In the 1960’s, 600 seats were removed to enable the Randolph Theatre to become the City’s second ‘Cinerama’ venue.
 This was not real, ‘three-strip’ Cinerama with three projection booths, but ‘one-strip’ 70mm.
 The Randolph continued as one of downtown’s showplace first run movie theatres.
 It was well known for Road Show and 70mm movie presentations, including “The Bridge on the River Kwai”, and “2001- A Space Odyssey”, “Hello Dolly”, which ran for several months each!

 On January 3, 1971, the Randolph Theatre closed and was demolished.
 The last movie that played at the Randolph was "Tora, Tora, Tora".
-Today, a clothing store sits on the site.
+Until 2014, a one story clothing store stood on the site.
+After it too was demolished, in 2016, a six story residential building opened which will eventually have a flagship state liquor store.

 Just login to your account and subscribe to this theater